Tomatoes: leaf problems

-Some pests and diseases, described in the advice pages on the links below, can also cause leaf problems in tomatoes:
+Some invertebrates and diseases, described in the advice pages on the links below, can also cause leaf problems in tomatoes:

 Symptoms and causes

-This is usually caused by variable temperatures at night, or aphid attack.
+This is usually caused by variable temperatures at night, or by aphid attack.

 Twisted and distorted leaves, often with a much reduced leaf area

 This is often caused by hormone weedkiller contamination, but other cases may be caused by tomato viruses.
 See our advice on tomato viruses for further information.
 Mild cases may be caused by variable light and temperature conditions.

 Purple or yellow areas between the veins of older leaves

 This is often caused by a lack of nutrients, usually magnesium deficiency.
 When present only in the older leaves, there is no cause for concern.

 This occurs when the plant contains more water than it can use, resulting in swollen water-filled areas on the leaves.
 This is called oedema and results from excess atmospheric humidity and/or too much moisture at the roots.
 Adjust watering and humidity accordingly to remedy the problem.